NBCLab/NBCLab.github.io/team/_posts/2014-01-02-ucros-laura.md

 twitter:
 ---

-Laura is a Research Assistant at the Adolescent Brain Cognitive Development Study at Florida International University.
-She graduated with a B.S. in Psychology from FIU.
-Laura has worked with several research labs in the Department of Psychology and her primary interests are in cognitive development ranging from childhood to adolescence.
-Her future academic endeavors include continuing her studies in graduate school by pursuing a Master’s Degree in Psychology.
+Laura is the Neuroimaging Research Coordinator for the Adolescent Brain Cognitive Development (ABCD) study.
+She began working with the study as a Research Assistant in 2017.
+During this time, she obtained a Master of Public Health and a Master of Social Work from Florida International University.
+She received her B.S in Psychology from Florida International University.
+She has strong interest in the public health sector pertaining to health disparities particularly among the LGBTQ+ community.
+She is also passionate about advocating for marginalized groups and hopes to obtain her clinical license in social work in the future.